fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/l4d_modme/readme.md

 		// 0=Plugin off, 1=Plugin on.
 		l4d_modme_enable "1"

-		// Players with these flags have access to use command.
-(Empty = Everyone, -1: Nobody) l4d_modme_access_flag ""
+		// Players with these flags have access to use !modme command.
+(Empty = Everyone, -1: Nobody) l4d_modme_access_cmd_flag ""

+		// Players with these flags have access to use !modplayer, !modmenu, !modset, !modcopy.
+(Empty = Everyone, -1: Nobody) l4d_modme_access_menu_flag "z"
 		```
 </details>